Duchy of Normandy: Norman rule

+In 980, the dukes helped place Hugh Capet on the French throne.
 In 1066, Duke William defeated Harold II of England at the Battle of Hastings and was subsequently crowned King of England, through the Norman conquest of England.
 Anglo-Norman and French relations became complicated after the Norman Conquest.
 The Norman dukes retained control of their holdings in Normandy as vassals owing fealty to the King of France, but they were his equals as kings of England.
 Serfdom was outlawed around 1100.

 From 1154 until 1214, with the creation of the Angevin Empire, the Angevin kings of England controlled half of France and all of England, dwarfing the power of the French king, yet the Angevins were still de jure French vassals.

 The Duchy remained part of the Angevin Empire until 1204, when Philip II of France conquered the continental lands of the Duchy, which became part of the royal domain.
 The English sovereigns continued to claim them until the Treaty of Paris (1259) but in fact kept only the Channel Islands.
 Having little confidence in the loyalty of the Normans, Philip installed French administrators and built a powerful fortress, the Château de Rouen, as a symbol of royal power.

+Cultural identity

+There were two distinct patterns of Scandinavian settlement in the duchy.
+In the Danish area in the Roumois and the Caux, settlers intermingled with the indigenous Gallo-Romance-speaking population.
+Rollo shared out the large estates with his companions and gave agricultural land to his other followers.
+Danish settlers cleared their own land to farm it, and there was no segregation of populations.
+In the northern Cotentin the population was Norwegian and resisted Christianisation, including a pagan rebellion against Longsword's rule and Scandinavian derived place names indicate a constant use of Old Norse for four or five generations.